Ruined (play): Production history

 Ruined was commissioned by the Goodman Theatre (Chicago, Illinois) and is a co-production with the Manhattan Theatre Club.
-Nottage and director Kate Whoriskey traveled to Uganda to interview women as background for the play, which was first performed in 2007 in the Goodman Theatre New Stages Series.
+Nottage and director Kate Whoriskey traveled to the Democratic Republic of Congo to interview women as background for the play, which is loosely based on the 1939 play by Bertolt Brecht, Mother Courage and Her Children.

+Ruined was first performed in 2007 in the Goodman Theatre New Stages Series.
 The play premiered on November 8, 2008 at the Goodman Theatre and ran through December 14.

 The play opened Off-Broadway at the Manhattan Theatre Club, New York City Center – Stage I in previews on January 21, 2009, and officially on February 10, 2009.
 The production closed on September 6, 2009, after receiving nine extensions.

-Both productions were directed by Kate Whoriskey, with a cast that included Quincy Tyler Bernstine, Cherise Boothe, Condola Rashād, Chiké Johnson, Kevin Mambo, William Jackson Harper, Chris Chalk, Russell G. Jones, Tom Mardirosian, Ron McBee, Simon Shabantu Kashama, and Saidah Arrika Ekulona (Mama Nadi).
+Both productions were directed by Kate Whoriskey, with a cast that included Quincy Tyler Bernstine, Cherise Boothe, Condola Rashad, Chiké Johnson, Kevin Mambo, William Jackson Harper, Chris Chalk, Russell G. Jones, Tom Mardirosian, Ron McBee, Simon Shabantu Kashama, and Saidah Arrika Ekulona (Mama Nadi).
 The latter left the production in May 2009 and was replaced by Portia.
 Scenic design was by Derek McLane, costume design by Paul Tazewell, lighting design by Peter Kaczorowski, sound design by Rob Milburn and Michael Bodeen, and original music by Dominic Kanza with lyrics by Lynn Nottage.

 The European premiere of Ruined, directed by Indhu Rubasingham, opened for previews on April 15, 2010 with press night on April 22, 2010 at the Almeida Theatre in London.
 It closed on June 5, 2010.
 The cast included Jenny Jules as "Mama", Lucian Msamati, Pippa Bennett-Warner, Michelle Asante, Kehinde Fadipe, Okezie Morro, Silas Carson, David Ajala, Joel Kangudi, Steve Toussaint, and Damola Adelaja.
 Jenny Jules won the 2010 Critics' Circle Theatre Award for Best Actress for her performance.

 Ruined was performed at the Oregon Shakespeare Festival in 2010, directed by Liesl Tommy.

 The Canadian premiere of Ruined was presented by Ellipsis Tree Collective in Calgary, Alberta, August 2010.

 It ran at the Denver Center for the Performing Arts through April 30, 2011.

 An Obsidian Theatre Company in association with Nightwood Theatre production in Toronto, Ontario at the Berkeley Street Theatre in 2011 starred Sterling Jarvis and Yanna McIntosh.

 Ruined had its Australian premiere by THAT Production Company in Ipswich, Queensland in 2013.
 It was directed and designed by Timothy Wynn and produced by Cassandra Ramsay, as a part of the Ipswich Festival.
 The production featured many actors who had fled the Congolese War and had relocated to South-East Queensland.
 Lynn Nottage sent a personal message to the team, encouraging the production's premiere.
 The production was included in THAT Production Company's nomination for a Groundling Award, for Outstanding Contribution to Theatre in Queensland.